-Paul Kelly’s ‘Songs from the South Volume 2’ (EMI) – clarinet player on‘Shane Warne’
+Paul Kelly’s ‘Songs from the South Volume 2’ (EMI) – clarinet on ‘Shane Warne’

-‘Silent Night’, guest vocalist with Paul Kelly on the Myer ‘The Spirit of Christmas’ album (2006)
+‘Silent Night’, guest vocalist the Myer ‘The Spirit of Christmas’ album (2006)

-Sian Prior is a teacher of journalism and creative writing for writers centres, writers festivals and in universities.
+Dr Sian Prior is a teacher of journalism and creative non fiction for writers centres, writers festivals, in universities and online.

-Sian teaches part-time in RMIT’s Professional Writing and Editing course.
-She has also run writing workshops for Writers Victoria, the Ubud Writers and Readers Festival the Brisbane Writers Festival and the Northern Rivers Writers Centre (NRWC).
+Sian teaches non fiction writing in RMIT’s Professional Writing and Editing course.
+She has also run writing workshops for the Ubud Writers and Readers Festival, the Brisbane Writers Festival and the Northern Rivers Writers Centre (NRWC).
 Sian has been a guest lecturer at Deakin, Monash, Latrobe, RMIT and Melbourne universities, and conducted media workshops for a range of organisations including SBS Radio and The Wilderness Society.

-Sian is also available for private mentoring of non fiction writers and media training for authors (see Contact page to send an email inquiry).
+Sian is available for private mentoring of non fiction writers and media training for authors (send email inquiries to email@example.com).